diamondStar35/access_hub/readme.md

 Some features are not yet well-designed due to some reasons.

-There are, of course, some undescovered bugs I might not know about them.
+There are, of course, some undiscovered bugs I might not know about them.
 Please help by testing the app and leave your feedback by contacting me, Find contact info section below.

 # What does this have?